 Buying from New England, Buying Clean

-All of the extra renewable energy in the Stoneham CEA program qualifies as MA Class I, provided through the local non-profit, Green Energy Consumers Alliance.
+All of the extra renewable energy in the Hanson CCA program qualifies as MA Class I, and is provided through the local non-profit, Green Energy Consumers Alliance.
 Purchasing through Green Energy Consumers Alliance provides two important benefits for our renewable energy:

 Only New England Sources

 MA Class I renewable energy can come from New England or adjacent parts of Canada and New York.
-It is one of the most stringent green standards in the country, but Stoneham CEA’s program is even better.
-We source our extra renewable energy exclusively from within New England.
+Hamilton CCA exclusively sources its extra renewable energy from within New England.
 We’re helping to keep our energy impact local, supporting New England’s clean energy economy.
-Green Energy Consumers Alliance, the source for all of Stoneham’s extra renewable energy, helps bring new renewable projects to life through long-term contracts.
+See below for a map of sources.

 Helping to Build Clean Energy